 Choosing A Loctician

 I went to two consultations and the 2nd person felt right immediately.
-Her past work on her Instagram spoke for itself and the reviews that people left for her were on point.
-She also made me feel very comfortable and reassured me that I would be taken care of during this process.
+Her past work spoke for itself and the reviews that people left were on point.
+She also made me feel comfortable and reassured me that I would be taken care of.

-You want to make sure you choose a person who will start your Locs off correctly.
-The way you install them is important and can impact how your Locs form in the future.
+You want to choose a person who will start your Locs off correctly.
+The way you install them is important and can impact how they form in the future.

 Starter Locs Styles

-There are a variety of ways you can start your Locs and the method you use is up to you!
+There are a variety of ways you can start your Locs.
 I was the most comfortable with the two-strand twist method because I already knew how they would look on me.

 - Comb Coils